 Adaptive Bit Rate (ABR) is an HTTP delivery solution suitable for multiple streaming formats, such as HLS (HTTP Live Streaming, implemented by Apple®) or DASH.
-ABR can be used over a managed network (e.g., DOCSIS 3.x) or an unmanaged network (i.e., the public Internet).
+ABR can be used over a managed network (e.g., DOCSIS 3.x [95][96] or DVB Digital Cable [97]) or an unmanaged network (i.e., the public Internet).
 Content-aware Encoding can be an enabling technology capable of added efficiency.